They say that every good business simply solves a problem in exchange for money.

 And really, who can blame the younger generation for preferring it’s user-friendliness?

-In fact, voice-related user features are growing in all areas, which is why the VoiceTyping add-on is particularly relevant for 2020 and beyond.
+In fact, voice-related user features are growing in all areas, which is why the VoiceTyping add-on is particularly relevant for the years to come.

 You won’t need VoiceTyping if your typing speed is faster than a bullet train.